GoogleCloudPlatform/firebase-appengine-backend/README.md

 ```bash
 http://localhost:8080/printLogs
 ```

-- For App Engine Managed VM, replace "http://localhost:8080" to the assigned URL accordingly.
+- For App Engine Managed VMs, replace "http://localhost:8080" to the assigned URL accordingly.

-###License
+## License
  Copyright 2016 Google Inc. All Rights Reserved.

  Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at